 Aberdeen: Walking Together with Hispanic People

-The Presentation Sisters of Aberdeen have a long history of responding to unmet needs and an equally long history of ministering to Hispanics, both in this country and as missionaries in foreign lands.
-As we experienced the Latino population growing in southeast South Dakota, we responded to these new immigrants by initiating a ministry with them called Caminando Juntos (Walking Together).
+The Presentation Sisters of Aberdeen have a long history of responding to unmet needs and an equally long history of ministering to Latinos, both in this country and as missionaries in foreign lands.
+In 2002, as we experienced this population growing in southeast South Dakota, we responded to these new immigrants by initiating a ministry called Caminando Juntos (Walking Together).

-- Offering support groups to Hispanics in domestic abuse situations
+- Women’s Support Groups – Caminando Juntos offers bi-lingual support groups to Latinos in domestic abuse situations

 Carrying on Nano's Education Focus